 Anger Management Techniques: How to be Proactive, not Reactive

-Mastering these simple, but not always easy anger management techniques can help you gain perspective, tame your temper, and respond in proactive, not reactive ways before your anger takes control of you.
+Mastering simple, but not always easy anger management techniques can help you gain perspective, tame your temper, and respond in proactive, not reactive ways to stressful situations before anger takes control of you.

 These methods are useful whether you need to quell in-the-moment angry feelings or those that have been simmering for a long time.
 Knowing how to deal with anger can save you from over-reacting and saying or doing something you know you will regret later.